Fair Representation in Parliamentary Summaries: Measuring and Mitigating Inclusion Bias: Experimental Setup

-To assess summaries, we make use of the open-weight model \textbf{Qwen3} model from \textit{Alibaba}.
-Specifically, we use {\ttfamily qwen3:30b-a3b} provided by \textit{Ollama}, which employs mixture-of-experts to offer high performance with significantly fewer active parameters.
+As the evaluations are the most costly aspect of our experiments, we make use of the open-weight model \textbf{Qwen3} from \textit{Alibaba}.
+Specifically, the function for extracting speakers' positions from debate summaries ($f_{\text{REC}}$), is implemented using {\ttfamily qwen3:30b-a3b} provided by \textit{Ollama}, which employs mixture-of-experts to offer high performance with significantly fewer active parameters.
+For clarity, and to avoid potential biases, we exclude this model from summary generation.